nyuuuukie/containers/README.md

 will produce this output to stdout: <br>
 <img src="./screenshots/visualizer.png" width=600px />

+:warning: `Large trees may not fit on the screen.
+In that case, zoom out to see the correct tree picture`

 ## Compile

 To compile properly you need to explicitly specify the path to the main folder of this repo.